What is your communications strategy?

 - You can include links to that content in other forms of content.

-Turning Visitors into Subscribers
+Turn Visitors into Subscribers

 But your people – church members, students, customers, volunteers, etc – are not going to check your site every day for new information.
 So, the goal of every website should be two fold:

-- A) Help people find the specific information they’re looking for or do the specific action they want to do.
+- Help people find the specific information they’re looking for or do the specific action they want to do.

 - Subscribing to your e-newsletter